My website which has a copy-right has an abundance of extensive information.

 Each day my husband and I say how grateful we are for the support of our clients.
 I have a career I love.

-I was raised in Mexico City by amazing parents.
-My parents, four siblings, a niece and I lived in a 55 sq metre (600 sq ft.) apartment with two bedrooms, one very small bathroom and bunk beds.
-My brother and mother still live there.
-My father, who recently died in January 2022 at age 95, worked mostly as a waiter.
-One of my two brothers also died in 2022.
-It is amazing how we even managed.
-But we have a supportive, loving family.
-Shortly after I graduated in human resources, I lived in many places in Mexico, returning to Mexico City for several years and raising a planned daughter on my own for her first 2.5 years.
+Shortly after I graduated in human resources, I lived in many places in Mexico, returning to Mexico City for and raising a planned daughter on my own for her first 2.5 years.
 It was not easy and I say this so others realize I know how difficult it is for some.
 We all have “our” stories and “our” history.

 In 2008, I met my Canadian husband.
 Then, I self-taught in English.
 After a year in Ajijic, we tried Canada, in the winter.
 BRRRR.
-I am sure Wasaga Beach, Ontario, looks much nicer in the summer.
+I am sure Wasaga Beach, Ontario looks much nicer in the summer.
 But what a great experience it was for me.

 I have also visited the US several times.
 All of these experiences have given me a better perspective of life in the rest of North America.

-We have four rescued dogs.
+We have three rescued dogs.
 They make amazing companions.
 Our daughter is in university.
 We support the community by donating to a woman and her team who rescues and sterilizes hundreds of dogs annually.
 We also contribute to the DIF office, which supports seniors and the poor.

 My point in posting this is to say, I am so fortunate to meet hundreds of people annually, through our business.
 I know hardship and I know what it is like to do without.
 I meet clients from all over the world and many who share a similar story and others who are also very successful.
 Each of you inspires me.
 And I appreciate all of you.